mageplaza/magento-2-social-login/README.md

 ### ✓ Install ready-to-paste package

-- Download the latest version at [Mageplaza Social Login for Magento 2](https://www.mageplaza.com/magento-2-social-login-extension/)
+- Download the latest version at [Mageplaza.com](https://www.mageplaza.com/magento-2-social-login-extension/)
 -  [Installation guide](https://www.mageplaza.com/install-magento-2-extension/)

-## 3. FAQs
+## 3. Social Login FAQs

 #### Q: When I click on Login link, the popup does't work
 A: You can read https://github.com/mageplaza/magento-2-social-login/issues/39

 #### Q: I am using custom theme, it is compatible with our design?
-A: We have developed Social Login based on Magento coding standard and best practice test on Magento Community and Magento Enterpise site.
+A: We have developed Social Login based on Magento 2 coding standard and best practice test on Magento Community and Magento Enterpise site.
 So it is compatible with themes and custom designs.
 Ask Magento community on http://magento.stackexchange.com/ or https://github.com/mageplaza/magento-2-social-login/issues/

 #### Q: Can I install it by myself?
 A: Yes, you absolutely can!
 You can install it like installing any extensions to website, follow our Installation Guide http://docs.mageplaza.com/kb/installation.html.
 User guide: https://docs.mageplaza.com/social-login-m2/index.html